krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 Find the initial, reasonable static configuration for your deployment.
 Favor bigger JVMs with fewer replicas at the beginning - more requests flowing through a single deployment makes it easier to spot potential problems with your codebase.

-# Importance of introducing integrations with external services one by one:
+## Introduce integrations with external services one by one

 After your application has passed a previous phase with flying colors and you have found your initial deployment configuration that handles the load generated by the test scenario, it is time to replace mocks with real services.